BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 Figuring out what is going on might be harder than doing the puzzle itself, which you can kinda brute force.
 Honestly, I recommend spending a minute or two just randomly pressing the center and each column until you have a big mess of different colors all over the puzzle.
 Then, use the two columns to pull blocks that will generate B into the top - either B + B or B + D will work.
 Next, pull in blocks that will generate D, then G, L, and finally W. If at any point you are unable to create the desired block, simply continuously press the center 9 times and mess with the columns some more until you're able to.
 Head through the door when you're ready!

-**Anomalized Giratina.
-Field: Inverse Field**
-- Jynx, Lv.
-140, @Focus Sash, Ability: Dry Skin, Timid Nature, IVs: 31, EVs: 0/0/4/252/0/252
-    - Signal Beam
-    - Ice Beam
-    - Draining Kiss
-    - Nasty Plot
-- Weavile, Lv.
-140, @Focus Sash, Ability: Pickpocket, Timid Nature, IVs: 31, EVs: 0/252/0/0/4/252
-    - Knock Off
-    - Ice Shard
-    - Poison Jab
-    - Power-Up Punch
-- Lugia, Lv.
-140, @Magical Seed, Ability: Multiscale, Bold Nature, IVs: 31, EVs: 252/0/252/0/4/0
-    - Recover
-    - Toxic
-    - Dragon Tail
-    - Psychic
-- Meloetta-Pirouette, Lv.
-140, @Magical Seed, Ability: Serene Grace, Adamant Nature, IVs: 31, EVs: 0/252/0/0/4/252
-    - Drain Punch
-    - Acrobatics
-    - Return
-    - Thunder Punch
-- Yveltal, Lv.
-140, @Choice Scarf, Ability: Dark Aura, Modest Nature, IVs: 31, EVs: 4/0/0/252/0/252
-    - Dark Pulse
-    - Oblivion Wing
-    - Heat Wave
-    - U-turn
-- Giratina-Origin, Lv.
-140, @Magical Seed, Ability: Levitate, Modest Nature, IVs: 31, EVs: 252/252/252/252/252/252
-    - Aura Sphere
-    - Energy Ball
-    - Hex
-    - Will-O-Wisp
+!battle(["Giratina", :GIRATINA, 0], "Inverse Field")

 Inverse Field!
 Probably weren't expecting this, were you?
 Might as well go all in on the 'new' type matchups for this one - Fighting is a great choice for Lugia and Yveltal, and Psychic can take the Ice types and Yveltal as well.
 Fake out and/or hazards are good choices for the Sashes.
 Using Psych Up or Haze may be useful for the enemy Magical Seeds, or you can just abuse your own.
-I also had a great time destroying the field with the Lycanium-Z and steamrolling, if that's your thing.

 Catch **Giratina** once you win.